 We are naturally diverse

-With 280,000 employees in all four corners of the globe, diversity is a daily reality for our Group.
+With more than 230,000 employees in all four corners of the globe, diversity is a daily reality for our Group.
 This ambition, which we want to take forward with you, forms part of a drive to be open, promote equality in the workplace and prevent discrimination, everywhere we operate.

 A long-standing and proactive approach